JackOgozaly/Image_to_Dots/README.md

 # Image_to_Dots
-Turns any image into a set of X, Y coordinates that can be then be plotted as a graph.
+Ever wanted to convert a standard boring image into a set of X,Y coordinates you could plot?
+Introducing Image_to_Dots.
+Feed it an image and watch as you instantly create graphical art!

+# Example: